natrastellar/website/src/hugo/content/blog/error-handling.md

 - No one wants to litter the code with a bunch of different tiny classes/structs simply for returning multiple pieces of information... but when space isn't a concern, this might have been the most readable option in the past.
 - Passing information by exceptions is not always possible, and even when it is, an uncaught exception could easily terminate the program.
   Throwing an exception solely to pass information places a much larger burden on callers.
 I believe that exceptions are best kept limited to truly exceptional situations, especially when a better alternative exists.

+Now imagine how much more difficult it would have been if we needed to pass this error information way up the callstack.
+Especially so if we needed what the "success" type was.

 ### Assignment